Last Updated May 31st, 2019

 During the 2016 Olympics, many of the swimmers sported odd-looking, cup-shaped bruises on their bodies.
 These bruises were the result of cupping, a staple of traditional Chinese medicine.
-Cupping may help revive tired muscles by increasing blood flow.
-But are there real benefits of cupping or is it all a bunch of hype?
+Cupping may help revive tired muscles by supporting healthy blood flow.

 Here’s a look at the pros and cons of cupping:

-The theory behind cupping is that it increases blood flow to a certain area.
+The theory behind cupping is that it supports blood flow to a certain area.
 Athletes use it in order for tired muscles to recover faster from a workout.
 Proponents say it also stimulates your “qi” (pronounced chee), or natural energy.
-It’s been around for thousands of years as a way to help remove toxins from the body.1
+It’s been around for thousands of years and is said to help remove toxins from the body.

 How it Works

 Cupping is sort of like a reverse massage.
 The suction produced when you apply a cup to your skin pulls up on your muscles and tissue.
 Massage, on the other hand, typically entails downward pressure on muscles.